Health Care at Camp

 HEAD LICE

 It is important that your child be screened for head lice by medical professionals, or by you if you know how, prior to coming to camp.
 Hanichim are checked for lice on the first day of camp.
 If a hanich arrives at camp with nits or a live infestation, they will be isolated in the mirpa’ah until no nits are found.
 Hanichim will not be allowed into the tzrifim with nits or a live infestation.
-Camp may hire a nit-picker to care for campers with lice.
-Any hanichim who arrive at camp with lice, requiring treatment by our tzevet (staff-members), will be charged a $300 treatment fee.
+Camp may hire a lice specialist to treat the lice.
+Any hanichim who arrive at camp with lice, requiring treatment by a lice specialist, will be billed by that specialist/agency for their treatment fee.
+If a hanich/a requires lice treatment during a camp session, there might be a charge, depending on the severity.

 For more information on head lice, including preventative measures, you can log on to WWW.HEADLICE.ORG, the official website of the National Pediculosis Association.